L.HIS-116: Ancient Greek Civilization

 An examination of the impact of white settler rule in the region of Southern Africa, which includes countries of Angola, Botswana, Lesotho, Malawi, Mozambique, South Africa, Swaziland, Zambia and Zimbabwe.
 Topics include settler colonialism; the imperial scramble for colonies; British and Portuguese colonial rule; the regional mine labor system; Apartheid, and African struggles for independence.
 3 credits.

 The main content of the course will investigate the various historical and geographical issues surrounding the fall and legacies of the Portuguese empire in Africa, such as national identity and geopolitics, migration, and subsequent changes to the cultural landscape and human geography of the metropolitan Lisbon area.
 Students will have the opportunity to study these themes firsthand by visiting many of Lisbon’s historic and newly constructed neighborhoods, museums, monuments, and community centers that speak to these dynamic issues.
 3 credits.
 January term.

 L.HIS-380: The Cold War

 A study of the Cold War as a global confrontation between the United States and the Soviet Union and as a global conflict between Communism and capitalism.
 Topics include the origins of the Cold War, nuclear weapons and the Cold War, ideologies of the Cold War and propaganda, the Third World and the Cold War, and the end of the Cold War.
-Open to seniors and juniors, sophomores with approval.
 3 credits.

 L.HIS-386: United States Survey for Teachers